radish-es/casebook-property/content/problems/gmos.md

 title: GMOs in West Egg
 short: GMOs
 class: problem
-description: This hypo concerns a market gardener's attempts to prevent pollination of their crops from GMO varieties grown by their neighbour.
+description: This hypo concerns a market gardener's attempts to prevent pollination of their crops from GMO varieties grown by a neighbouring farmer.
-summary: This hypo concerns a market gardener's attempts to prevent pollination of their crops from GMO varieties grown by their neighbour.
+summary: This hypo concerns a market gardener's attempts to prevent pollination of their crops from GMO varieties grown by a neighbouring farmer.
 image: /imgs/tomatoes.jpg
 imgcaption: Annie Spratt on Unsplash
 links: